Phenomenological Approaches to Self-Consciousness

 Self-consciousness is, therefore, not epiphenomenal.
 Our ability to make reflective judgments about our own beliefs and desires also allows us to modify them.

 The role of the other in this mode of self-consciousness is not unessential.
 According to Husserl, I become aware of myself specifically as a human person only in such intersubjective relations (Husserl 1973b, 175; 1952, 204–05; see Hart 1992, 71; Zahavi 1999, 157ff.
 Also see Taylor 1989, 34–36 for a similar idea).
 Thus Husserl distinguishes the subject taken in its bare formality from the personalized subject and claims that the origin and status of being a person must be located in the social dimension.
-I am not simply a pure and formal subject of experience, but also a person, with abilities, dispositions, habits, interests, character traits, and convictions, and to focus exclusively on the first is to engage in an abstraction (Husserl 1968, 210).
+I am a person, socially contextualized, with abilities, dispositions, habits, interests, character traits, and convictions, all of which have been developed through my interactions with others.
+When considering the fullness of human selfhood, the idea of an isolated, pure and formal subject of experience is an abstraction (Husserl 1968, 210).
 Given the right conditions and circumstances, the self acquires a personalizing self-apprehension, i.e., it develops into a person and as a person (cf. Husserl 1952, 265).
 And this development depends heavily upon social interaction (Husserl 1973b, 170–171).

-Merleau-Ponty (1945, 415) suggests that the other's gaze can motivate this kind of self-consciousness only if I already have a sense of my own visibility to the other.
-This sense of my own visibility, however, is immediately linked with the pre-reflective, proprioceptive-kinaesthetic sense of my body, an insight that goes back to Husserl's analysis (mentioned above), through Merleau-Ponty, who sees its connection to the infant's capability for imitation, and forward to more recent advances in developmental psychology (see Merleau-Ponty, 1945, 165, 404-405; 2010; Gallagher and Zahavi 2008; Zahavi 1999, 171–72).
-In effect, we find ourselves related to others through self-conscious experience that is motivated by the other's gaze.
+Merleau-Ponty (1945, 415) suggests that the other’s gaze can motivate this kind of self-consciousness only if I already have a sense of my own visibility to the other.
+This sense of my own visibility, however, is immediately linked with the pre-reflective, proprioceptive-kinaesthetic sense of my body, an insight that goes back to Husserl’s analysis (mentioned above).
+Merleau-Ponty notes its connection to the infant’s capability for imitation, and this is carried forward to more recent advances in developmental psychology (see Merleau-Ponty, 1945, 165, 404–405; 2010; Gallagher and Zahavi 2012; Zahavi 1999, 171–72).
+Indeed, although much emphasis has fallen on vision and the gaze of the other in phenomenological accounts of self-consciousness, proprioceptive and tactile experiences have a developmental primacy and emerge in the pre-natal environment in ways that allow for very basic relational experiences of self-movement versus movement of the mother’s body (Lymer 2010; 2014; Ciaunica & Crucianelli 2019; Ciaunica & Fotopoulou 2016), and continue to play a significant role in embodied interactions with caregivers during early infancy.
+In this respect, intersubjective/intercorporeal experiences can affect pre-reflective body self-awareness.
+This complicates any claim that the pre-reflective experience of body ownership is primarily for self-preservation (Ciaunica & Crucianelli 2019; de Vignemont 2018).

 The notion of self-consciousness has been the subject of a rich and complex analysis in the phenomenological tradition.
-Aspects of the phenomenological analysis also show up in other areas of research, including feminism (Stawarska 2006; Young 2005), ecological psychology (Gibson 1966), and recent analyses of enactive perception (Noë 2004; Thompson 2008).
+Aspects of the phenomenological analysis also show up in other areas of research, including feminism (Stawarska 2006; Young 2005; Heinämaa 2003), ecological psychology (Gibson 1966), and recent analyses of enactive perception (Gallagher 2017b; Noë 2004; Thompson 2008).
 The recognition of the existence of a primitive form of pre-reflective self-consciousness is an important starting point for an understanding of more elaborate forms of self-consciousness that are concept- and language-dependent.
 Phenomenological analyses show these processes to be more than purely mental or cognitive events since they integrally involve embodiment and intersubjective dimensions.

 - Armstrong, D. M., 1968.
 A Materialist Theory of the Mind, London: Routledge and Kegan Paul.